kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(2\) A notice of intent to use PFC revenue where the FAA has previously acknowledged a notice of intent to impose a PFC must:

-\(i\) Be preceded by further consultation with air carriers and the opportunity for public comment under §§158.23 and 158.24 of this part.
+\(i\) Be preceded by further consultation with air carriers and the opportunity for public comment under §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24 of this part.
 However, a meeting with the air carriers is optional if all information is the same as that provided with the impose authority notice;

-\(ii\) Include a copy of any comments received by the public agency during the air carrier consultation and public comment processes (§§158.23 and 158.24) and the public agency's response to any disagreements or negative comments; and
+\(ii\) Include a copy of any comments received by the public agency during the air carrier consultation and public comment processes (§[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24) and the public agency's response to any disagreements or negative comments; and

 \(iii\) Include any updated and changed information: